htruong/fun-logic-riddles/README.md

-# 80 Brain teasers

-One of my favorite books that I read when I was young was "80 brain teasers" by Han Ngoc Duc.
+# Fun logic riddles

+This is a collection of math/logic riddles.
+The first 80 problems are translated directly from the book "80 brain teasers" by Han Ngoc Duc (published in the 1980s in Vietnam).
 I do not know whether there is an equivalent book in English.
-So I post here all the translated problems.

-All problems are family-friendly.
+All problems are family-friendly and should not require a computer to solve.
 Each problem here should have a logical answer that is not a joke/blunt answer.

-Many are perhaps a bit silly because they are meant for junior high school students.
+They are divided as follows:

+- Trivial: The answer is trivial, has a catch, or widely known by now, should not require coherent/critical thinking.
+- Medium: To come up with an answer, you probably need a pen and a paper but there is no catch.
+- Hard: A pen and a paper won't save you.

 If you want to see the answers or want to discuss your answer, open an issue ticket with the title being the filename - with the leading problem number.